Bariawas: History

-In 1804-05, British created a new district of Bharawas, and in 1805-06, they established a cantonment at Bharawas about 7 km from Rewari.
+In 1804–05, British created a new district of Bharawas, and in 1805–06, they established a cantonment at Bharawas about 7 km from Rewari.
 In 1818, Bharawas district was disbanded and its headquarter was relocated to Gurugaon forming Gurugaon as a new district for the first time.
 In 1821, Bharawas Cantonment too was abandoned, the civil quarters were relocated to Nasirabad in Ajmer and cavalry to Gurgaon which was named as the Hidayatpur Cantonment.
 Gurgaon was merely a village till 1818.
-At Bharawas, there are now remains of two ruinous gun powder magazines and a cemetery with dilapidated smaller tombs, tomb stones and graves.
+At Bharawas, there are now remains of two ruinous gunpowder magazines and a cemetery with dilapidated smaller tombs, tomb stones and graves.